-Course Description: This course is a survey of children's literature during which we will explore through reading and discussion a wide range of genres and issues related to children's books.
+Course Description: This course is a survey of children's literature during which we will explore, through reading and discussion, a wide range of genres and issues related to bilingual/multilingual children's books in classrooms.
+A portion of the course will be delivered bilingually.